-The 35th to 55th points are selected for specific analysis in Figure 7.
-Through noise reduction of training good SFSDSA model, the singular points(large amplitude deviation from theoretical signal) affected by the noise are mapped to the high probability positions(e.g. no.38 point, no.51 point).
+The 35th to 55th points are selected for specific analysis in Fig. 7.
+Through noise reduction in the training SFS-DSA model, the singular points (large amplitude deviation from theoretical signal) affected by the noise are mapped to the high-probability positions (e.g., point no. 38 and point no. 51).
 This process is the process of damage reconstruction that the DAE model has verified.
-At the same time, our stacked AEs model also keeps on extracting the features, and the singular points are restored to the corresponding points according to the characteristics of the data.
+At the same time, our stacked AE model also keeps extracting the features, and the singular points are restored to the corresponding points according to the characteristics of the data.
 The whole process realizes the noise reduction of the secondary field actual signal based on the secondary field theoretical signal, and the model maps the singular points to locations where there is a high probability of occurrence, which is also similar to the most estimative method based on observations and model predictions by Kalman filtering.